This is a fixed-text formatted version of a Jupyter notebook

 Now we can see that the ‘PHASE’ column has been added to the table

-At this point, we also want to add meta data to the table.
+At this point, we also want to add metadata to the table.
 It is very useful to keep track of what has been done to the file.
-For instance, if we have multiple pulsars in the same file, we want to be able to know quickly which column correspond to which pulsar.
-Moreover, experience shows that one often use different ephemeris file for the same pulsar.
-Therefore, it is very useful to have several phase columns in the same file and to be able to know which column correspond to which ephemeris file, parameters, etc.
+For instance, if a file contains multiple pulsars, we want identify quickly which column corresponds to each pulsar.
+Moreover, experience has shown that it is common to have different ephemeris files for the same pulsar.
+Therefore, it is useful to have several phase columns in the same file to easily identify which column corresponds to each ephemeris file, parameters, etc.

-Since there is not yet a “standard” format for such metadata, we propose a template for the essential informations that one wants to save in the header of the event file.
+Since there is currently no “standard” format for such metadata, we propose a template for the essential information that one wants to save in the header of the event file.
 First, we look at the present meta info on the table.

 [24]: